Corridor · May 2026

 What's the FIP (Financially Independent Person) visa?▾

-Greece's foreign-pension regime grants a 7% flat tax on ALL foreign-source income (pensions, Social Security, dividends, capital gains, rental income) for retirees moving to Greece from abroad.
-Two huge advantages over Italy: (1) Lasts 15 YEARS (Italy's 7% is 10 years).
-(2) NO geographic restriction — applies anywhere in Greece, not just small villages.
-Athens, Thessaloniki, Crete, the islands, mainland — all qualify.
-Requirements: you must have been non-Greek tax resident for at least 5 of the previous 6 years; Greece must have an active social-security agreement or tax treaty with your former country of residence (the US-Greece tax treaty satisfies this).
-Once enrolled, the full foreign income is taxed at 7% — no progressive rate, no minimum, no maximum.
+Greece's foreign-pensioner regime grants 7% flat tax on ALL foreign-source income (US Social Security, pensions, dividends, capital gains) for retirees moving to Greece from abroad.
+Lasts 15 YEARS (vs Italy's 10) with NO geographic restriction (vs Italy's 8 southern regions and <20K-pop villages).
+Requirements: non-Greek tax resident for at least 5 of previous 6 years; active social-security or tax treaty (US-Greece treaty satisfies this).

 Where do US retirees actually live in Greece?▾